An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Related work

 \section{Related work}

-The mitigation of the asymptotic overconfidence problem has been studied recently.
-Although \citet{hein2019relu} theoretically demonstrated this issue, their proposed method does not fix this issue for $\alpha$ large enough. \citet{kristiadi2020being} showed that any Gaussian-approximated BNN could mitigate this issue even for $\alpha = \infty$.
-However, the asymptotic confidence estimates of BNNs converge to a constant in $(0,1)$, not to the ideal uniform confidence.
-In a non-Bayesian framework, using Gaussian mixture models, \cite{meinke2020towards} integrate density estimates of inliers and outliers data into the confidence estimates of an NN to achieve the uniform confidence far away from the data.
+Mitigation of asymptotic overconfidence has been studied recently: \citet{hein2019relu} noted, demonstrated, and analyzed this issue, but their proposed method does not work for large $\alpha$. \citet{kristiadi2020being} showed that a Bayesian treatment could mitigate this issue even as $\alpha \to \infty$.
+However, their analysis is restricted to binary classification and the asymptotic confidence of standard ReLU BNNs only converges to a constant in $(0,1)$.
+In a non-Bayesian framework, \citet{meinke2020towards} used density estimation to achieve the uniform confidence far away from the data.
 Nevertheless, this property has not been previously achieved in the context of BNNs.

-Modeling the residual of a predictive model with GP has been proposed by \citet{blight1975bayesian,wahba1978improper,ohagan1978curve,qiu2020quantifying}.
-The key distinguishing factors between RGPR and those methods are (i) RGPR models the residual of BNNs, in contrast to that of point-estimated networks, (ii) RGPR uses a novel kernel which guarantees cubic uncertainty growth, and (iii) RGPR requires no posterior inference.
-Nevertheless, whenever those methods uses our DSCS kernel, RGPR can be seen as an economical approximation of their posterior: RGPR estimates uncertainty near the data with a BNN, while the GP-DSCS prior estimates uncertainty far away from them.
+Unlike a line of works that connects NNs and GPs \citep[etc.]{cho2009kernel,lee2018deepgp,khan2019approximate} which studies properties of NNs as GPs in an infinite-width limit, we focus on combining \emph{finite-width} BNNs with a GP \emph{a posteriori}.
+Though similar in spirit, our method thus differs from \citet{wilson2020efficiently} which propose a combination of a weight-space prior and a function-space posterior for efficient GP posterior sampling.
+Our method is also distinct from other methods that model the residual of a predictive model with a GP \citep[etc.]{blight1975bayesian,wahba1978improper,ohagan1978curve,qiu2020quantifying} since RGPR models the \emph{uncertainty residual} of BNNs, in contrast to the predictive residual of point-estimated networks, and RGPR does not require further posterior inference given a pre-trained BNN.

-A combination of weight- and function-space models has been proposed in the context of non-parametric GP posterior sampling. \citet{wilson2020efficiently} proposed to approximate a function as the sum of a weight-space prior and function-space posterior.
-In contrast, RGPR models a function as the sum of weight-space posterior and function-space prior in the context of parametric BNNs.
+\citet{cho2009kernel} proposed a family of kernels for deep learning, called the arc-cosine kernels.
+The first-order arc-cosine kernel can be interpreted as a ReLU kernel but it only has a quadratic variance growth and thus is not suitable to guarantee the uniform asymptotic confidence.
+While higher-order arc-cosine kernels have super-quadratic variance growth, they ultimately cannot be interpreted as ReLU kernels, and hence are not as natural as the cubic-spline kernel in the context of ReLU BNNs.